MicrosoftDocs/ai-builder/ai-builder-docs/generate-document-output-prompt.md

     > [!IMPORTANT]
     > Your document layout can't exceed 20MB, can't be confidential, or contain passwords.

-    For this scenario, you use the following this invoice document layout:
+    For this scenario, you'll use the following this invoice document layout:

     :::image type="content" source="media/generate-document-output-prompt/invoice-template.png" alt-text="Screenshot of invoice layout document.":::

-1. After uploading the layout, the identified fields to replace display for review.
+1. After uploading the layout, the identified fields to replace display for your review.

     :::image type="content" source="media/generate-document-output-prompt/document-settings-fields.png" alt-text="Screenshot of fields to replace.":::

 1. Write the instruction that will allow you to generate the adequate text for each field to replace.
-1. Select**Test**.
+1. Select **Test**.

     :::image type="content" source="media/generate-document-output-prompt/prompt-instruction.png" alt-text="Screenshot of prompt instruction for document creation.":::

     The content of the **Text input** could contain all the information about an invoice.

     Example:
          Invoice INV-2025-074 – Payment Due by 2025-08-07